Zoe Morris, President, Pearson Frank, discusses why gender imbalances are contributing to the skills gap in the tech sector

 The tech sector will only continue to grow and advance with the introduction of new technology, and for both diversity and skills gaps to reduce, we need to convince the next generation of women that the tech sector also has a place for them.

-Zoe Morris is the Chief Operating Officer of niche IT staffing firm Pearson Frank, overseeing the company’s ongoing business and sales operations, employee training, and hiring initiatives.
+Zoe Morris is the President of niche IT staffing firm Pearson Frank, overseeing the company’s ongoing business and sales operations, employee training, and hiring initiatives.
 Founded in 2016, Pearson Frank is a global leader in Java, web, mobile and PHP recruitment, working to find people jobs from offices across the EMEA and APAC.